defx/dynamo/README.md

 ## Custom Element tag

-The Custom Element spec is a web standard that allows us to extend HTML with our own custom elements.
-Once defined, we can use those elements just like any other HTML element.
+Include a custom element tag in your HTML to define a block of content that you wish to enhance with some behaviour.

 You can call your Custom Element anything you like, as long as you include a hyphen in the name (e.g., `main-nav`) - this is simply to differentiate custom elements from native built-in elements.

 ```html
 <product-list>